ALLAN-DIP/baseline-models/README.md

 To make code imports cleaner across multiple directories, packages were used in conjunction with setuptools.
 To create the package:
 - pip install -e .

-## TODO
-- Make scripts terminal based so that results are easily replicable.
-- Write a proper readme with use instructions once the previous tasks are complete.